 Some may ask; “Why does Hell have to be such an awful place?”
 First of all we need to realize that wherever God’s presence is absent, there you will find Hell!
 The heroin addict, the pimp, the prostitute, the gangster, the corrupt businessman, the hate-filled terrorist, the cold–hearted homemaker all experience this emptiness whether they will admit it or not.
 People often overlook the fact that God is the Author of life, liberty, glorious light, health, wonder, beauty, boundless love, mercy, acceptance, unending joy, unspeakable peace and goodness.
 If you don’t want to be around Almighty God, you’ll be separating yourself from these attributes and benefits as well.
 Heaven is a person…Jesus Christ is His name.

 But why would God make it a place of gruesome fire?
 Scholars differ as to the reasons.
 As we said before, it may not be any of God’s doing.
 It may simply be just an unavoidable by-product of God’s absence and so many godless people in one place.
 Similar to a household full of bitter and hateful people.
 However some scholars believe the fires of Hell could actually be a result of God’s mercy at work.
 The very flames themselves could be God’s way of crippling or restraining the ability of the stronger and more-wicked rebels from inflicting greater torment on others.

 Some point out that the Greek word for “torment” is not describing torture, but a kind of restraint.
-For example, if you were put in jail for DUI you would probably appreciate the insane ax-murderer in the cell with you being securely handcuffed to the opposite wall so they wouldn’t be able to hurt you.
+For example, if you were put in jail for DUI, you would probably appreciate the insane ax-murderer in the cell with you being securely handcuffed to the opposite wall, so they wouldn’t be able to hurt you.
 The flames of Hell and the Lake of Fire may be there to keep them from tormenting each other.
-Some believe that those in Hell will suffer proportionally to the level of sin and rebellion they lived on earth.
+Many believe that those in Hell will suffer proportionally to the level of sin and rebellion they lived on earth.
 Likewise those in heaven will be rewarded according to their works on earth.
 Jesus indicated these differences when He said, it would be more tolerable in the day of judgment for those in Sodom and Gomorrah than those cities in Israel who rejected the Gospel.
 The more knowledge one has the greater the condemnation.

 3 – Could Hell be a Place You Have to Actually Fight to Get Into?

 Theologically, we are all already going to hell, because we are infected with sin.
 That’s why Jesus came to rescue us.
 But, what does it mean, when we say we need to fight to get into hell?
 Nobody gets into Hell unless they want to be there.
 You have to battle your way into this place.
 You have to fight past every obstacle God puts in your path.
 You have to fight to ignore the hundreds if not thousands of signs and indicators from creation revealing the goodness and glory of God (Romans 1).
 You have fight to ignore Christians witnessing to you.
-You have to refuse the Good News coming from the ministers on TV, radio, newspapers, your friends, relatives and the guy at work.
+You have to refuse the Good News coming from the ministers on TV, radio, newspapers, your friends, your relatives and the guy at work.
 You have to ignore scenes in movies that depict God’s invitation to be saved.
 You have to ignore this article.
 You have to fight the voice of your conscience.
 You have to fight the still small voice of the Holy Spirit convicting you of refusing the God Who created you.
 Yes, you have to fight and resist with every ounce of energy you have until your last breath to get into Hell.

 When Isaac Watts read Psalm 98 about shouting joyfully before the Lord, because the LORD was coming to judge the earth with righteousness.
 It moved him to write, “Joy to the World”.
-Truly the day is coming when God will bring the justice every one on earth has been crying for.
+Truly, the day is coming when God will bring the justice every one on earth has been crying for.
 His justice is beautiful thing.